staples-sparx/StaplesLabs.github.io/jobs/software_engineer.md

 * BA/BS in Computer Science, Math, Physics, or other technical field

-* Minimum 1 year of relevant (what’s relevant?
-Either define or take the word out) software development experience with either functional or object-oriented design and development, preferably within an agile environment (if it’s “preferable” put it under preferred)

-* Experience coding with Clojure, Java, Lisp, Python or Ruby
+* A passion for innovation and pushing the envelope, while being down to earth and pragmatic

+* You think about edge cases and performance implications of what you build.

+* You know when to do it fast, when to do it right, and how to find the best compromise between the two.

 ### Preferred

 * Experience developing large-scale web-based applications and distributed systems

+* Experience with Clojure, Java, Lisp or Python

 * Experience in operationalizing and debugging high availability services